swiftlang/swift-docc/CONTRIBUTING.md

 For more details on Swift-DocC's continuous integration, see the [Continous Integration](#continuous-integration) section below.

+### Introducing source breaking changes

+We try to avoid source breaking changes, for example:

+- removing or renaming public API
+- adding protocol requirements to public API
+- renaming Render JSON keys or adding new required Render JSON keys

+That said, sometimes there are good reasons to make these changes.
+In those cases we make an effort to offer a backwards compatible transition by deprecating the old API, alongside the new API, and keeping the deprecated API for one full minor release.
+For example, if we deprecate an API sometime after the 5.5 release we keep the deprecated API for the remainder of the upcoming release (5.6) and the entirety of the next release (5.7).

+To indicate in-source when an was deprecated and when it we be removed, we add comments that say when we will remove that API.
+For example, `@available(*, deprecated) // remove after 5.7 is released`

 ## Testing Swift-DocC

 Swift-DocC is committed to maintaining a high level of code quality.